View and manage devices

 - Workspace name.
 The workspace to which the device is assigned .

 Connector latency.
-When you hover over the latency icon , Mobile Center shows the connector's latency.
-This is the latency between the client and the connector to which the device is connected, for example Remote view latency: 18 ms. For optimal remote screen viewer performance, select a device with good latency.
+The latency between the client and connector to which the device is connected.
+To view the connector's latency value, for example Remote view latency: 18 ms, hover over the latency icon .
+For optimal remote screen viewer performance, select a device with good latency.
 The latency is considered good if it is less than 100 ms (green), mediocre if it ranges between 100 and 200 ms (yellow), poor if it ranges between 200 and 300 ms (red), and bad if it exceeds 300 ms (gray).

 Note: The latency display is not supported for Internet Explorer or Edge browsers.